gicait/pLitter/README.md

 # pLitter - Teaching Computers to Identify Plastic Litter

-pLitter is a standardized, deep learning friendly data set and pre-trained model that can be used for detecting road-size plastic litter.
-Aditionally, all suplimentary codes related to this repository is also published here. *Example video showing plastic litter ditection from out model (click on image to see the YouTube video) is shown below.*
+pLitter is a standardized, deep learning friendly dataset and pre-trained model that can be used for detecting road-size plastic litter.
+Additionally, all supplementary codes related to this repository are also published here. *Example video showing plastic litter detection from our model (click on image to see the YouTube video) is shown below.*

 <p align="center">
 <a href="https://www.youtube.com/watch?v=OntRaEVCE44" target="_blank">